Apocrathia/home-assistant-config/packages/README.md

 function | Configurations that can be bundled together to perform a specific function | function_presence system | Things that work specifically with the management of Home Assistant | system_backup toy | Things that have no real use, but are just for fun. | toy_annoyaimee

+## Notes on prefixes

+I've started to add rooms to the functions category.
+For my purposes, I am defining a function as something that *does something*, and a routine as something that *routinely happens*.
+Eventually I may create another prefix called "Rooms" and have things split up there, but for now, I will be sticking room functionality into the "Function" prefix.